davtoh/RRtools/README.rst

     $ ./imrestore ../tests/im1*

-A basic usage would be typing ``./imrestore tests/im1* --lens`` in the terminal which species to imrestore to load from the test path images that start with im1 specified by the wildcard '*' and the option ``--lens`` adds, as its name implies, lens to the retinal area.
+A basic usage would be typing ``./imrestore tests/im1* --lens`` in the terminal which tells imrestore to load images from the test path that start with im1 specified by the wildcard '*' and the option ``--lens`` which adds, as its name implies, lens to the retinal area.

-* So, it loads this image which presents some flares and noise:
+* This will load the following image which presents some flares and noise:

 .. figure:: https://github.com/davtoh/RRtools/blob/master/tests/im1_1.jpg
     :align: center